Clash of the Champions: Clash of the Champions XXI

 Clash of the Champions XXI took place on November 18, 1992, from Macon, Georgia, at the Macon Coliseum.

 Brian Pillman pinned Brad Armstrong after attacking him pre-match while feigning injury.
 Scotty Flamingo knocked out Johnny B. Badd in the second round after hitting him with a glove Page and Vegas filled with water during the rest period.
 This was 2 Cold Scorpio's debut in WCW.
 Simmons' original partner Robbie Walker was injured.
-This was Paul E. Dangerously's last appearance on WCW television.
+This was Paul E. Dangerously's last appearance on WCW television, moving on to Eastern Championship Wrestling (precursor to Extreme Championship Wrestling in 1993.
 The ringside judges were Ole Anderson, Larry Zbyszko, and Hiro Matsuda; Anderson and Matsuda voted for Sting while Zbyszko voted for Rude.
 Rude's WCW United States Heavyweight Championship was not on the line in the match.
 After their match Barry Windham berated Dustin Rhodes for not going finishing off an injured Ricky Steamboat during the match.
 Windham then turned on Rhodes and hit him with his new finisher, the Implant DDT.
 Windham then went backstage, attacking Steamboat and Shane Douglas with a steel chair while they were being interviewed by Jesse "The Body" Ventura.